eoinkelly/notes/ios-swift-objc/big-nerd-ranch-guide-objc.md

 * comparing snapshots is not particularly easy (although it is possible)
 * they work by storing your source in a private git repo
-* they are a kind of wy of having xcode do automatic commits at certain points
-* for you e.g. after a successful build
+* they are a kind of way of having xcode do automatic commits at certain points for you e.g. after a successful build

 ### Auto-save